 In some cases, you may not need to choose between a Roth IRA vs. a 403(b) — the best choice may be to contribute to both types of accounts.
 In order to decide, it’s important to consider how these accounts are structured and what the rules are for each.

-A 403(b) account is actually quite similar to a 401(k), as both are tax-deferred types of retirement plans and have similar contribution limits.
+A 403(b) account is quite similar to a 401(k), as both are tax-deferred types of retirement plans and have similar contribution limits.
 A Roth IRA, though, follows a very different set of rules.

 Similar to a 401(k), a 403(b) retirement plan is a tax-deferred account sponsored by an individual’s employer.
-An individual may contribute a portion of their salary and may also receive so-called matching contributions from their employer.
+An individual may contribute a portion of their salary and also receive matching contributions from their employer.

-An employee’s contributions are deducted and deposited in the 403(b) pre-tax, where they grow tax-free, until retirement (which is why these accounts are called “tax deferred”).
+An employee’s contributions are deducted — this is known as a salary reduction contribution and deposited in the 403(b) pre-tax, where they grow tax-free, until retirement (which is why these accounts are called “tax deferred”).
 Individuals then withdraw the funds, and pay ordinary income tax at their current rate.
-But although 403(b) accounts share some features with 401(k)s, there are some distinctions.

 Eligibility